blochberger/blocki/README.md

 ## Command-line usage

 The application executable can be used as a command-line utility.
-Ieally, you set up an alias for it, such as:
+Ideally, you set up an alias for it, such as:

 ```
 alias blocki=/Applications/Blocki.app/Contents/MacOS/Blocki